dc7303/blink-detector/README.md

 $ pip install -r requirements.txt
 ```

-You can see the arguments with the `-h` command
+You can see the arguments with the `-h` option.

 ```bash
 $ python main.py -h